bridgecrewio/checkov/docs/6.Contribution/Contribution Overview.md

       Describe what this check does [Ensure that X does Y...]: Makes sure that aws_iam_policy resources have a tag that says {'Checkov' = IsAwesome'}

-      What what kind of check would you like to add? (terraform) [terraform]: terraform
+      What kind of check would you like to add? (terraform) [terraform]: terraform

       Select the cloud provider this will run on (azure, aws, gcp) [aws]: aws